 Prior to joining Robson Forensic, Thomas was employed for 31 years by the Ohio Department of Transportation.
 Throughout his tenure as an ODOT employee, Thomas held various positions involving traffic engineering, maintenance operations, transportation planning, and project management.
 In his later roles with the Department of Transportation, Thomas established the training programs for winter roadway management, developed maintenance standards and oversaw routine maintenance activities involving pavement condition, guardrails, signs, pavement markings, and pavement drop-offs.
 In earlier roles, Thomas was responsible for analyzing pavement, bridge, traffic, and safety data to identify needed improvements.
 His experience includes the conceptual design, implementation, and construction of roadways, intersections, and other infrastructure projects.

 The comprehensive nature of Thomas’ experience provides unique insight related to the design, construction, and operations of roadways and transportation infrastructure.
-Thomas is licensed as a Professional Engineer in Florida, Illinois, Indiana, Kentucky, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, and Tennessee.
+Thomas is licensed as a Professional Engineer in more than a dozen states.
 He earned his degree in civil engineering from the University of Cincinnati and later went on to earn his MBA from Ohio State.